 Types of Wood Construction Materials: Maple Wood

 Maple wood, known for its aesthetic appeal, is derived from deciduous maples.
-The special varieties like mountain maple and curly maple, originating at high altitudes, are valued for their unique colors.
+Special varieties like mountain maple and curly maple, originating at high altitudes, are valued for their unique colors.
 The wood possesses the following common characteristics:

 Annual rings, irregularly spaced pores, and marrow rays between them are distinctive features that make maple wood easily recognizable.
 Moreover, its versatility extends to its ease of workability and ability to be stained to mimic other wood types, broadening its use from interior design to musical instruments.